 The Department of Labor and Industries (L&I) provides several benefits during the open and active phase of an L&I claim.
 The same benefits also apply under a self-insured employer claim.
 First, the most important benefit is medical treatment.
 Then, there are other benefits such as temporary total disability.
 The term time-loss compensation refers to L&I’s monetary benefit when a work injury claimant is temporary and totally disabled.

 In order to receive the benefit, you must meet the legal definition of temporary total disability.
 Furthermore, you must provide the medical certification throughout your claim.
 More explicitly, the legal definition of temporal total disability is:

 An injured worker is considered temporarily and totally disabled when they have an impairment of the mind or body.
 This leaves them unable to perform or obtain a gainful occupation with a reasonable degree of success and continuity.

-An injured worker is not considered temporary and totally disabled just because they can’t return to their former occupation.
-If the injured worker has the skills and abilities to work earning a reasonable wage, they are not temporarily and totally disabled.
-On the other hand, being temporarily totally disabled does not mean the injured worker is completely physically or mentally helpless.
+A work injury claimant doesn’t qualify for temporary total disability just because they can’t return to their former job.
+If the work injury victim has the skills and abilities to work, and earn a reasonable wage, then they do not meet the criteria.
+However, having temporary total disability does not mean the work injury claimant is physically or mentally helpless.

 Recommendations and considerations

 Sometimes, L&I declines to pay time-loss compensation benefits.
 It can even happen when medical certification is available on file.
 There are several reasons for denying benefits.
 Often, simple reasons include missing a check-mark on a checkbox in the activity prescription form.
 Other times, reasons can be more complex.
 For example, when L&I believes the reason for your loss of function does not relate to the workplace injury or the claim.
 Therefore, if L&I denies benefits despite medical certification, you should immediately consult with a workers’ compensation attorney.